efabless/caravel_user_project/CARAVEL_USER.md

 # set PDK_ROOT to the path you wish to use for the pdk
 export PDK_ROOT=<pdk-installation-path>

-# you can optionally specify skywater-pdk and open-pdks commit used for this project
+# you can optionally specify skywater-pdk and open-pdks commit used
 # by setting and exporting SKYWATER_COMMIT and OPEN_PDKS_COMMIT
 # if you do not set them, they default to the last verfied commits tested for this project